BGLV

 MEET THE FOUNDER

-A proud alumna of Hampton University, Alexandria discovered her love for collecting vinyl and practicing music production during her college years.
-Rather than pursuing a career aligned with her Biology degree, she embraced her creative aspirations, becoming a signed model in Los Angeles and transitioning into the music industry.
+A proud alumna of Hampton University, Alexandria discovered vinyl collecting and music production during college.
+Rather than pursuing a career aligned with her Biology degree, she embraced her creative aspirations, becoming a signed model in Los Angeles before founding Black Girls Love Vinyl (BGLV) in 2018.
+Inspired by showcasing her collection around LA and seeking a community of Black women who shared her passion for preserving music on vinyl, she built BGLV into a space for discovery, connection, storytelling, and cultural preservation.